tvadde/CocktailBook/README.md

 - Display a navigation title where the text is the selected cocktail
 - Provide a back button to be able to navigate back to the main screen
 - Provide an icon and text describing the preparation time of the cocktail
 - Display an image of the cocktail.
-The images provided are of varying sizes, please make sure that the size and aspect ratio of the displayed image is the same for each cocktail.
+The images provided are of varying sizes, please make sure that the size and aspect ratio of the displayed image is the same for each cocktail
 - Provide text where the contents is the cocktail's long description
-- Display a list of ingredients (icon and text) that are required for making the cocktail.
+- Display a list of ingredients (icon and text) that are required for making the cocktail
 - Provide an icon toggle button (see the top right corner of the screen in the mocks) which can set the cocktail as "Favorite" or toggle it off for a cocktail that is already "Favorite".
-In the mocks the icon is represented by a heart icon, when the button is toggled off, the icon should be "empty" and when it is toggled on the icon should be "filled".
+In the mocks the icon is represented by a heart icon, when the button is toggled off, the icon should be "empty" and when it is toggled on the icon should be "filled"

 <p align="center">
     <img src="MDAssets/main-screen-with-favorites.png" width="440" max-width="90%" alt="Main screen with favorites" />